Rosa Matta rice is a secret from Kerala, India. A wonderfully healthy, unpolished rice with a unique pinkish colour and a wonderful nutty taste.

 The rice is mentioned in ancient Tamil scriptures such as Thirukkural and in the days of the Chera/Chola Kingdoms it was considered a royal food.

-Is it polished or not?
+Is Matta Rice polished or not?

 To remove the husk from the rice kernel, the rice grain is soaked, boiled, soaked and dried.
 Then in a mill, it is lightly crushed to break the husk and brushed against a belt to release the husk.
 Then the husk is blown off while the ‘rice kernel’ is collected.

-In white rice, the kernel does have to be boiled, but the soaking steps are very short (so the color and nutrients from the husk does not penetrate the rice kernel).
+By contrast, with white rice, the kernel does have to be boiled, but the soaking steps are very short (so the color and nutrients from the husk does not penetrate the rice kernel).
 The husk is removed as above and the rice kernel is further “polished” to remove ALL remnants of the husk.
 Thus the rice grain ends up ‘white.’
 Also, white rice is usually milled in larger regional mills, bagged and resold in the local villages.
 In contrast, the par-boiled rice is grown and milled locally (and thus is cheaper, locally).

 Cheap or expensive?

 Having said that – because of economies of scale, white rice production might be cheaper if you are buying it in places far removed from the local villages where it is grown and milled.
 Par-boiled rice will be cheaper locally where it is made.